StevenClontz/clontz.org/pages/potluck6.md

 **Consider the below rules as unofficial, pending feedback.
 Email me at <steven.clontz@gmail.com> if you have thoughts.**

-* Teams are comprised of one or two people.
+* Teams are composed of one or two people.

 * The organizer will provide two puzzles exclusively for Designer Teams to complete in place of their own puzzle(s).
 Solver Teams can try these puzzles